oracle/oracle-database-operator/docs/multitenant/README.md

 GRANT CREATE SESSION TO C##DBAPI_CDB_ADMIN CONTAINER = ALL;

--- Verify the account status of the below usernames.
+-- Verify the account status of the following usernames.
 They should not be in locked status:

 col username        for a30
 col account_status  for a30